NCIP/gdc-docs/docs/Encyclopedia/pages/Introduction+to+Annotations.md

 Annotations Overview
 --------------------

-The Annotations application allows authorized TCGA team members to add annotations about TCGA patients and samples down to the aliquot level.
-These annotations are searchable by the general public, and contain important information about TCGA patients and samples needed for complete and accurate analysis and interpretation of TCGA data.
-The current general annotation types
-are: redaction, notification, CenterNotification, and observation.
-Redactions and notifications are made under BCR authority.
+TCGA annotations contain important information about TCGA patients and samples needed for complete and accurate analysis and interpretation of TCGA data.
+The current general annotation types are: redaction, notification, CenterNotification, and observation.
+Redactions and notifications are made under Biospeciman Core Resource (BCR) authority.
 Each annotation is categorized using controlled vocabulary.
-Free-form text notes may also be added.
-Any TCGA user may search and download annotations against a number of metadata fields.

 An annotation has multiple components, described in the following table.